vinnovateit/VinnovateIT_forms/README.md

 ## Standard Form 🐕

 We planned to make a form website, which will be in use instead of the google forms.
 This is a great initiative to keep a database of all the people who are interested in our work, thus helping us to update them with our freshly brewed content.
-This will save a long process of creating a google form, and then editing the basic questions.
 This project will also be the first project where the whole club will be contributing.

 ## Getting Started 🎧